nesevis/exhaust/docs/GETTING_STARTED.md

 By default, `#exhaust` and `#explore` record failures as Swift Testing issues via `Issue.record`, so they surface in the test runner alongside any `#expect` failures.
 If you need to assert on the result of the run yourself — checking that a property fails in a particular way, say — there's a way to suppress that reporting and inspect the return value directly.

 Exhaust runs single-threaded by default, but the `.parallelize(lanes:)` setting splits random sampling across GCD lanes within a single test.
-Property closures are required to be `@Sendable` to support this.
+Property closures are always `@Sendable`, which is what makes this safe: they cannot capture mutable local state.

 Property closures can be async, throwing or return a simple boolean.